strouddm/project-jail-break/README.md

         huggingface-cli login   # paste your token when prompted
         ```

-    6. Download all three datasets.
+    6. Download both datasets.
 The simplest way is to run the script:

         ```bash
         python scripts/download_datasets.py